£41,000 *Price from

 Battery and Charging

 Rapid charging is possible through a Supercharger connection (expected).
-The maximum rapid charge power is 90 kW, which charges the battery from 10% to 80% in around 40 minutes.
+The maximum rapid charge power is 110 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 75 kW.
+This charges the battery from 10% to 80% in around 45 minutes.
 A rapid charge like this will add about 210 miles of range.

 The Tesla Model 3 Long Range emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.